pyrotechnist/Android-Note/Looper.md

+A Handler object registers itself with the thread in which it is created.
+It provides a channel to send data to this thread, for example the main thread.
+The data which can be posted via the Handler class can be an instance of the Message or the Runnable class.
+A Handler is particular useful if you have want to post multiple times data to the main thread.

+You can post messages to it via the **sendMessage(Message)** or via the **sendEmptyMessage()** method.

+Use the post() method to send a **Runnable** to it.

 There is 3 ways to use looper

-To implement a handler subclass it and override the handleMessage() method to process messages.

-You can post messages to it via the sendMessage(Message) or via the sendEmptyMessage() method.

-**Use the post() method to send a Runnable to it.**

-### 1. Handler :override the handleMessage() method to process messages
+### 1. Handler :override the handleMessage() method to process messages, post message via **sendMessage(Message)** or via the **sendEmptyMessage()**

 ```
 // test